6 Delicious Breakfast Pairings That Can Double Weight Loss

 So you want to lose weight, huh?
 No problem.
 Grab your grocery list.
-Whatever the length of your go-to list is, we're about to double it.
-That's because when you pair certain foods together at the right time and during the right meals, you can supercharge your weight loss efforts than simply eating one food alone.
+Whatever the length of your go-to list, we're about to double it.
+That's because when you pair certain foods together at the right time and during the right meals, you can supercharge your weight loss efforts more than simply eating one food alone.

-The secret lies in the simple tenent: making sure your meals contain satiating nutrients like protein, fiber, and healthy fats.
-This one rule will set you up for success, preventing you from noshing on empty calories that do nothing to nourish your body and may even leave you in a worse place than you did before eating.
+The secret lies in making sure your meals contain satisfying nutrients like protein, fiber, and healthy fats.
+This one rule will set you up for success, preventing you from noshing on empty calories that do nothing to nourish your body (and which may even leave you hungrier than you were before eating).

-There's no better time to double your weight loss efforts than during the first meal of the day: breakfast.
-And it also happens to be the easiest.
-With so many healthy breakfast foods to choose from, we're about to show you exactly which foods that pair together perfectly to optimize your fat loss results.
+And there's no better time to double your weight loss efforts than during the first meal of the day: breakfast.
+Even better, it also happens to be the easiest.
+With so many healthy breakfast foods to choose from, we're about to show you exactly which foods pair together perfectly to optimize your fat loss results.